ubzrst/housing-price-prediction/README.md

     python main.py
     ```

-3. View Results
-    The script will output evaluation metrics to the console and save visualizations to `housing_analysis.png`.
+3. The script will output evaluation metrics to the console and save visualizations to `housing_analysis.png`.